Monthly Competitions

 Print Competition – Panel of Three

-You can enter 3 panels, each comprising 3 separate images.
+You can enter 1 or 2 panels, each comprising 3 separate images.
 You might choose to mount all 3 images on a single mount board or mount each image individually.
-The same size restrictions apply: your mount board should not be taller than 50 cms and each printed image should be A3 maximum.
+The same size restrictions apply as all print competitions: your mount board should not be taller than 50 cm and each printed image should be A3 maximum.
 Panels comprising a single image spread across 3 mounts will not be accepted.
 Panels with the same image repeated or flipped will not be accepted.
 Your panel must comprise 3 individual photographs, but the best panels will comprise 3 images that sit well together and look like a single piece of work.
 You might want to apply the same post-production processing to each of the 3 images to make them into a coherent panel or use images with co-ordinating colours or similar subject matter, which may even tell a sequential story.